 For commuters that live 15 or more miles from work and have a consistent work schedule, vanpooling is a great opportunity for employees heading to the same or nearby locations.
 Vans typically hold five to 15 passengers including a driver and are often organized through a third party company such as Enterprise Rideshare.
 Vanpool commuters are able to use their transit benefit to cover their monthly costs, up to $260.

 New riders can also take advantage of Vanpool Connect, a rideshare incentive from ATP that gives a $50/month subsidy towards the cost of vanpooling for the first six months.
 Participating riders can also earn referral bonuses and giveaways.
 If you're interested in learning more about Vanpool Connect, visit JoinAVanpool.com.
 One of our business development managers will reach out to you within one business day with additional information.

 uberPOOL and Lyft Line

 In addition to their normal ridehailing services, Uber and Lyft also offer rideshare options, called uberPOOLand Lyft Line, respectively.
 These offerings allow riders to select the option in the smartphone app to share their trip with another rider.
-The app pairs riders who might be traveling along the same route or to a similar destination.
-It’s also a more affordable than regular Uber or Lyft rides, plus you don’t have to worry about parking or the hassle of your own car.
+The app pairs riders who may be traveling along the same route or to a similar destination.
+It’s also more affordable than regular Uber or Lyft rides, plus you don’t have to worry about parking or the hassle of your own car.
 These services are great for shorter trips and offer more flexibility with a one-way ride.